imjoy-team/ImJoy/web/public/docs/development.md

 <img src="./assets/imjoy-plugin-types.png" width="800px"></img>

 ### Webworker
 These plugins are used to do computation tasks in another thread, using a new element called ["web worker"](https://en.wikipedia.org/wiki/Web_worker).
+It does not have an interface, it runs in a new thread and won't hang the main thread during running.
 It is basically a way for Javascript to achieve multi-threading.

 Since it's designed for perfoming computational tasks, it does not have access to html dom but you can use `ImJoy API` to interact with the graphical interface of ImJoy or other plugin which can trigger changes on the user interface.

 ### Window
+Window plugins are used to create a new web interface with HTML/CSS and Javascript.
-Window plugins run in the `iframe` mode, and it will show up as a window. `<window>` and `<style>` can be used to define the actual content of the window.
+They in the `iframe` mode, and it will show up as a window.
+The `<window>` and `<style>` blocks (see below) can be used to define the actual content of the window.

 Different from other plugins which will be loaded and intialized when ImJoy is started, a `window` plugin will not be loaded until the actuall plugin is created with `api.createWindow` or clicked by a user in the menu.
 During execution of `api.createWindow`, `setup` and `run` will be called for the first time, and return with an window ID.
 After that, if needed, another plugin can call `api.updateWindow` with the window ID, ImJoy will try to execute the `run` function with the new data again.